am2089/am2089/README.md

 - 👋 Hi, I’m Andrew!
 - 👀 I’m am an iOS Developer
-- 💞️ I’m looking to collaborate on open-source Swift projects
+- 💞️ Two apps released on the App store.
+Open source contributor.
 - 📫 How to reach me andrewjosephmuniz@gmail.com

 <!---